ricko2001/Genealogy-scripts/RM -Convert Fact/ReadMe.txt

 ======================================================================
 Compatibility

-Works with RootsMagic v7, v8, and v9
+Tested with RootsMagic v9

 .exe file version
        Windows 64bit only.
 Tested with Window 11.

 .py file version
-       Python for Windows v3.12   64bit
-       The py file has not been tested on MacOS.
+       Tested with Python for Windows v3.12   64bit The py file has not been tested on MacOS.
        The script could probably be modified to work on MacOS with Python version 3 installed.